-Furthermore, it is also important to ensure that the gravel has been properly washed before adding it into the aquarium as dirt particles can cloud up the water and harm fish.
+It is also important to ensure that the gravel has been properly washed before adding it into the aquarium as dirt particles can cloud up the water and harm fish.

-Finally, when filling the aquarium make sure not to overfill as this could lead to overflow issues during maintenance activities such as cleaning and water changes.
+When filling the aquarium make sure not to overfill as this could lead to overflow issues during maintenance activities such as cleaning and water changes.

 When it comes to setting up a 55 gallon aquarium, gravel is an important part of the equation.
-The amount of gravel needed varies depending on how deep you want your substrate layer to be.
-Generally speaking, for a 55-gallon tank you should use around 10 pounds of gravel per square foot.

 This will provide enough coverage and depth for adequate biological filtration as well as help maintain the pH levels in your tank.